mabruras/sqapi/resources/docs/CONNECTORS.md

 ## General
 The general structure of the connectors, is the naming.
-Each module is a `py`-file, where the name of the file represents the connector topic type.
+Each module is a `py`-file, where the name of the file represents the connector Topic type.

 Eg.:
 _Swift_ is a _Connector Type_ of _Data Store_,
 where the _Data Store_ is a _Connector Topic_.

-This means that the Connector Type (Swift) should be located as follows:
+This means that the Connector type (Swift) should be located as follows:
 * Directory: `./sqapi/connectors/data/swift.py`
 * Package: `sqapi.connectors.data.swift`

-* x: `y`
-* Configuration:
+**Configuration:**
 ```yaml
 data_store:
   type: 'swift'